PO'ed

-PO'ed is a video game developed by Any Channel for the 3DO Interactive Multiplayer and published by Any Channel in 1995.
-It follows a cook attempting to escape a hostile, alien world.
-A PlayStation port was released in May 1996 by Accolade.
-An MS-DOS version was cancelled.
+PO'ed is a 1995 first-person shooter video game developed and published by Any Channel for the 3DO Interactive Multiplayer.
+It follows a chef attempting to escape a hostile, alien world.
+A PlayStation port was published in May 1996 by Accolade.
+A remastered version of the game developed by Nightdive Studios, titled PO'ed: Definitive Edition, was released on May 16, 2024, for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.